praveenpkay/praveenpkay.github.io/_pages/teaching.md

 **[Winter 2020] Teaching Assistant - Foundations of Programming: Python**

 -----
-*	Working with [Prof. Randal Root](https://www.linkedin.com/in/randalroot/) at the University of Washington - [Continuum College](https://www.continuum.uw.edu/) for the course IT FDN 100
+*	Worked with [Prof. Randal Root](https://www.linkedin.com/in/randalroot/) at the University of Washington - [Continuum College](https://www.continuum.uw.edu/) for the course IT FDN 100
 * Held weekly TA sessions to help students with their concerns/doubts
 * Graded Assignments and acted as a liasion between the students and the professor
 * Cultivated a positive, organized learning atmosphere by maintaining a fun and interactive classroom that is clean, organized, developmentally appropriate and engaging